allisondev16/order-summary-component-main/README.md

 - I know Coder Coder used Adobe software to measure the sizes of the images, but I just discovered that I can use MS Paint when I was close to finishing this challenge!
 But you know what they say, it's always never too late.

 - I've practiced using media query and transition.

+- I've used the unit rem instead of px for the sizes as recommended by Coder Coder.
+Using rem will adapt the font size of the root of the HTML, like a multiplier, whereas px is fixed and absolute, not dependent on the font size of the root of HTML.
+A browser like Google Chrome or Firefox has the setting to customize the font size with a default size of 16px.
+Using this setting will take effect when using rem but not if px.

 ### Continued development